dzhus/blog/README.md

 ## Known issues

-- [ ] CI pipeline pushes all posts to S3, not just those which updated (waste of POSTs).

 - [ ] `modificationDate` for entries is populated from file modification time, not the date of the corresponding Git revision.